 More than 100 national and international researchers, from varying fields of study, have joined forces to form a national centre of excellence in person-centred care.
 Health care scientists, education and pedagogical scientists, medical scientists, health economists, organisational researchers, and humanists work at the centre, engaging in world class research.

 One of our missions is to spread our knowledge, by creating educational training programmes, amongst other endeavours.
-We develop both academic courses and courses on varying levels, as well as practical implementation programmes for health and care settings through a not-for-profit company; GPCC Implement.
+We develop both academic courses and courses on varying levels.
+Read more under the tab About our Education.

 Beyond the clinical research, the aspect of innovation and utilization is considered and included on the outset.
 Innovations are developed, such as tools that can be used in person-centred care, elderly care, and rehabilitation.
 Through this, we ensure that our research can thus be practically applied, with the end goal being to contribute to an evidence-based, sustainable change within health care.

 Unique research and positive results

 Research conducted by GPCC has gained a lot of attention.
 Positive effects of person-centred care in health care have been shown.
-Listed below are examples of findings emanating from researchers and projects linked to GPCC, as well as other researchers’ findings, evaluating and describing effects of person-centred care.
-Read more about these results, and find all references on our research webpage.
+Read more under the tab About our research.